r-owen/dtx_to_wif_converter/ReadMe.md

 Known differences from the WIF files that FiberWorks writes:

 - If no color information is given, this code writes a color table with only 2 entries.
 FiberWorks writes a much longer table.
-- The warp/weft color sections specify the color of every end and every pick.
-FiberWorks omits entries when the color is the default (the `Color` entry in the `[WEFT]` and `[WARP` sections).
-This means FiberWorks produces a smaller file, but both contain contain equivalent information.
+- If the warp or weft has more than one color or separation, the associated section specifies a value for every end or pick.
+FiberWorks omits individual ends or picks that have the default value.
+I did this because I find WIF files easier to read if all color and separation data is in the same section.
-- The default color of weft (and possibly warp) yarns will probably not be the same as WIF files that WIF writes.
-This is because I have not figured out the algorithm FiberWorks uses to pick a default weft color.
-This is also the main reason I chose to list the color of each and every end and pick.
+- The default colors and separations for warp and weft may not match (but the colors and separations of each pick and end should match).
+This difference is due to the fact that I have not figured out the algorithm FiberWorks uses to generate default colors and separations.